Eddie Gossling: Personal background

 Gossling was born in Johnson City, NY, in 1970 while his father, Edward Haines Gossling III, was away at pilot training in the Air Force.
 He lived in New York City before moving to Los Angeles.
 Gossling has a younger brother Eric, who lives in Austin, Texas.
 His father retired from the Air Force in San Antonio after 30 years of service, mostly as a B-52 bomber pilot.
-Gossling's mother, Sandra, was a teacher the bases they were stationed at.
+Gossling's mother, Sandra, was a teacher at the bases they were stationed at.
 After his father's retirement, his parents moved to Tampa, FL.

 Gossling's brother, Eric, once threw a Chinese star at him in retaliation for hyper-extending his knee during a pickup basketball game when they were children.
 Luckily, Gossling was wearing a thick winter jacket.

 Gossling attended four different high schools growing up, due to his father's job in the Air Force.
 He eventually graduated from Airline High School in Bossier City, LA.
 Gossling claims that traveling from city to city growing up was the best thing that could have happened to prepare for him for his current job.

 “Get to know a new group of kids, make them laugh, fit in and then leave to a new place to do it all again.”

 Gossling's favorite comics to watch growing up were Steve Martin, Albert Brooks, Bob Newhart, Richard Pryor, Eddie Murphy and Sam Kinison.

 Gossling lettered in three sports; wrestling, football and track.
 After failing to get recruited by Nebraska to play football for the Cornhuskers he declined to go straight to college and instead joined the military and enlisted in the Louisiana Army National Guard.
 He was shipped to Fort Jackson South Carolina for his Basic Training.

 He attended Louisiana Tech University for one year then transferred to San Antonio College in San Antonio, TX and the Texas Army National Guard.
 He acquired an associate degree in Advertising design then enrolled at Southwest Texas State in San Marcos, TX.
 Gossling left Southwest two semesters short of his degree when he got involved in stand-up comedy in San Antonio at River Center Comedy Club 1994 where he met Chris Duel, now a radio personality in San Antonio, then the house MC at the club.
 He took on several odd jobs while starting out in comedy and then moved up to the Capital City Comedy Club in Austin in 1996 where he house MC'd for nearly a year.